-All of this can be taken care of by employing a good developer, who will be able to guide your through what he’s doing and why.
+All of this can be taken care of by employing a good developer who will be able to guide you through what he’s doing and why.
 However, understanding why it’s necessary is the key to a good working relationship with your webmaster.

 To Pay or Not to Pay …

-PPC is not for those that are not familiar with it, as it’s unlikely that you’ll be able to effectively set it up.
+PPC is not for those who are not familiar with it, as it’s unlikely that you’ll be able to set it up effectively.

 - Keyword research based on your industry and the keywords on your site